Chapter 11 Formatting Objects in Word

 Picture Effects

 The Picture Effects button allows the user to change the appearance of a picture.
 When the button is selected, a menu appears (Figure 10A).
-The user can select a shadow, reflection, glow, soft edges, bevel, or 3D Rotation effect (Figures 10B – 10H).
+The user can select a shadow, reflection, glow, soft edges, bevel, or 3D rotation effect (Figures 10B – 10H).
 When the user clicks on a selection, an additional submenu appears with additional options.

-To use the Picture Effects command:
+To use the Picture Effects command, follow these steps:

 1. Select picture to edit.
 To apply the same effect on multiple pictures at once, click the first picture and hold the CTRL key while clicking on the other pictures.
 (If the CTRL key does not work, change the Layout Options of the pictures to a With Text Wrapping option.
 See the Arrange Group section for more details.)